jostylr/mathpebbles/src/common.md

         display:none;
     }

 Needed some kind of callout for the changing text.
-Figured blue color looked nice.
+Figure a subtle pinkish grey background gives a feeling of not manipulative.

     .output {
-        color: blue;
+        background-color: #f9e9e9;
+        padding: 2px 3px 0px;
     }